 Cut 2x4 lumber for the horizontal braces to fit inside the lower frame; you need braces at either end of the shelf and middle braces every 2 feet.

 Connect side braces to the frame at the top and bottom using the brackets.
-Slide shelf into the lower frame and secure with screws.
+Slide the shelf into the lower frame and secure it with screws.

 Knowing When to Tackle a Job Yourself and When to Hire Help If you need more detail than these instructions provide, you may want your professional handyman to handle this job on his or her next visit.
 You can also use one of the step-by-step videos found online, such as the one below from Craftsman Tools.
 Keep in mind, though, that it too assumes a basic level of wood handling knowledge and possession of the required tools and supplies.
 You don't want a poorly installed shelf to come crashing down on your vehicle.
 Your insurance company will surely hold you responsible, at least in the form of a deductible.http://www.youtube.com/watch?v=2I9Wd0pK590